Moving Away From Family To Better Afford Retirement Living Expenses

 Never Looked Back

 My husband and I moved 1000 miles away from family in order to retire to an area that is not just affordable for us in retirement, but also beautiful.
-We have never looked back as the kids come here once a year to visit and we stay in touch with Skype and phone and don’t feel we are missing out in watching the grandkids growing years.
+We have never looked back as the kids come here once a year to visit and we stay in touch with FaceTime and phone and don’t feel we are missing out in watching the grandkids growing years.
 Also, we can afford to travel there once a year and visit, so we have a lot to look forward to during the year.

 We were able to buy our retirement home in cash, and the income more than covers our expenses.
 Plus, we have lots of “fun money.”
 This would not be the case if we stayed in Southern California.
 We moved to a coastal community, which we always dreamed of doing one day.
 It’s cooler than the hot climate we came from.
 We have made a lot of friends.
 It’s been a win-win situation.